 How To Register A Trademark [Step-by-Step]

 If you have a trademark you want to protect, it’s time to register your trademark.
-This post will walk through the steps of how to apply for federal registration of your trademark, including the points at which it’s helpful to consult with a trademark lawyer.
+This post will walk through the steps of how to apply for federal registration of your trademark, including the points at which it’s helpful to consult with a trademark attorney, whether in Seattle or elsewhere.

 Search & Clear The Trademark